JamesFormosa/security_and_compliance_with_lambda/1 - AWS Config Rules and Remediation/README.md

 5. Under Amazon S3 bucket*, click Create a bucket You should be able to keep the default Bucket name.
 6. Under Amazon SNS topic, click Stream configuration changes and notifications to an Amazon SNS topic.
 7. Click Create a topic.
 The default name should be fine.
-7. Under AWS Config role*, click Create AWS Config service-linked role.
+7. Under AWS Config role*, click Use an existing AWS Config service-linked role.
 8. Click Next.
 9. On the AWS Config rules screen, filter by RDS and select rds-instance-public-access-check.
 10. Click Next.